It’s a status, not a gender

 ALL THE KIDS ON BUILDER STREET

 A five-part series of kids colouring books that aims to educate and promote the importance of skilled trades and technology.
 Pat and Jamie are always looking for new and innovative ways to reach younger generation to educate them about the importance of infrastructure in today’s modern world.
 They teamed up with Finn Pette a Millwright and artist from California to create a new colouring that features children sharing stories about people they know who work in various hands on careers.
 The book raises awareness and touches on everything from apprenticeship to management positions.
 The Ontario Youth Apprenticeship Program has partnered with KickAss Careers to make these colouring books available to all educators provincially in the fall of 2019.
-Contact us for more information on partnerships.
+Coloring books are available for purchase here.

 BECOME A KICKASS AMBASSADOR

 If you’re looking to Engage, Educate and Encourage young men and women about the life long benefits offered in MITC careers we have just what you need.
 Our Ambassadors messages are well worth the time and investment.